jameshamann/jekyll-material-theme/_site/README.md

 parallax_image_one: assets/images/startup3.jpg # These are the images used for the parallax background
 parallax_image_two: assets/images/startup3.jpg

+# Settings for the porfolio section

+portfolio_heading: Portfolio
+portfolio_type: cards #cards or carousel

 project_one: "First Project"
 project_one_description: Describe your project!
 project_one_url: https://github.com/jameshamann/jekyll-material-theme